 The Dutch higher education sector draws a distinction between higher professional education (hoger beroepsonderwijs, hbo) and academic education (wetenschappelijk onderwijs).
 The former takes place at institutes of higher professional education, while the latter, together with academic research, is the province of the universities.
-VU University Amsterdam is one of 14 universities in the Netherlands at which you can receive an academic education and obtain a Master’s degree.
+VU Amsterdam is one of 14 universities in the Netherlands at which you can receive an academic education and obtain a Master’s degree.
 These two strands of higher education are not entirely separate, however: universities and institutes of higher professional education often work together in the field of teaching.

 Higher education in the Netherlands is structured according to the Bachelor’s-Master’s system, in which students embark on a one or two-year Master’s programme, preceded by a Bachelor’s programme which usually takes three years.
 Although you can embark on a career upon completing your Bachelor’s degree, a Master’s degree offers opportunities for further specialization and increases your chances of success in the job market.
 After graduating from the Master’s programme, some students continue their studies to obtain a PhD.

 Structure and duration of the programmes